xiyuansun/heterosis/doc/README.txt

   $ ./gpu-mcmc --data ../data/test/smallData.txt --group ../data/test/smallGroup.txt --hyper

-  To compute Gelman factors on the output of either mcmc or gpu-mcmc, change the current working directory to the sh/ directory and run
+  To compute Gelman factors on the output of either mcmc or gpu-mcmc, change the current working directory to the sh/ directory open R (version 2.15.0 or later)

-  $ ./gelman-factors.sh [OUTPUT_DIR]
+  $ R
+  ...
+  >

+  load the R script, gelman-factors.r

+  > source("R/gelman-factors.r")

+  and then run

+  > gelmanFactors([OUTPUT_DIR], [PARMS])

   where [OUTPUT_DIR] is the root directory of the output of the main program.
   [OUTPUT_DIR] defaults to out/ within the current working directory.
+Set [PARMS] to True to compute Gelman factors on all the parameters and to False to compute Gelman factors on the hyperparameters only.
+[PARMS] defaults to False because computing Gelman factors on all the parameters is extremely time-consuming.
   Note: in order to compute the Gelman factors on the output, you must use the --hyper or --parms options when you run mcmc or gpu-mcmc.
+Otherwise, there will be no output for gelmanFactors() to use.
 See OPTIONS for details.

 ========= OPTIONS =======================